- Table of Contents

 Boosting Productivity and Innovation

 Engaged and satisfied employees are more productive and innovative.
 A Total Rewards Strategy acknowledges that individuals are motivated by more than just financial incentives.
 Recognition, career development opportunities, and a positive work environment contribute to a motivated workforce.
-When employees feel valued and supported in their professional and personal growth, they are more likely to go above and beyond, fostering a culture of innovation that propels the organisation forward.
+When employees feel valued and supported in their professional and personal growth, they are likelier to go above and beyond, fostering a culture of innovation that propels the organisation forward.

 Nurturing a Positive Organisational Culture